 By Carol Stiffler

 That’s what 92nd District Court Judge Beth Gibson believes.
 She understands that sometimes there is no alternative to jail time.
-But other offenders, like those struggling with substance abuse, are better off at home on a tether and assigned to sobriety court.
+But other offenders, like those struggling with substance abuse, are better off at home on a tether and assigned to sobriety court and they do not require Connecticut Bail Bonds services.

 Gibson recently obtained a $29,000 grant from federal COVID funds to increase the use of tether sentences for offenders who meet the right criteria.